 Jocelyn Spence and Dimitrios Darzentas from University of Nottingham talk us through the VRtefacts system in these episodes of Computerphile:

 What are the technical requirements?

-More information on technical requirements, guidelines, documentation and software templates will be made available from late November 2019 on vrtefacts.org.
+More information on technical requirements, guidelines, documentation and software templates is available at vrtefacts.org.

 Can the tool be customised?